-In today's digital economy, information has become a powerful asset to companies across industry.
+In today’s digital economy, information has become a powerful asset to companies across a number of industries.
 At the same time, however, companies face unprecedented challenges in managing privacy and cybersecurity risks associated with the collection, use and disclosure of personal information regarding their customers and employees.
 The complex framework of global legal requirements impacting the collection, use and disclosure of information makes it imperative that modern businesses have a sophisticated understanding of the issues if they want to effectively compete in today's economy.

 Hunton & Williams' global privacy and cybersecurity practice helps companies manage data at every step of the information life cycle.
 The firm is a leader in its field and has been ranked by Computerworld magazine as the top law firm globally for privacy and data security in each of its four surveys.
 Chambers and Partners also rated Hunton & Williams the top privacy and data security practice in its Chambers Global, Chambers USA and Chambers UK guides.

 The Centre for Information Policy Leadership at Hunton & Williams LLP, a privacy think tank associated with the law firm, augments our privacy and cybersecurity practice.
 The Centre provides strategic consulting services and helps clients develop global privacy and data security strategies for today’s digital economy.
 With nearly 40 members, the Centre also provides clients with a forum for developing privacy solutions and brings together companies, consumer leaders and senior policymakers to develop next-generation privacy principles to facilitate global digital information flows.

 The firm's privacy and cybersecurity practice has authored a 1,400-page treatise, entitled Privacy and Data Security Law Deskbook (Aspen Publishers, Wolters Kluwer).
 The deskbook provides a detailed overview of all US and international information privacy and data security laws relevant to US businesses operating in the global arena.
 In addition, the book contains a collection of sample documents, charts, checklists and other compliance-enabling tools.

 Who We Are